 Soon after that I came upon the term “Afro-Latino” which I immediately latched onto.
 By identifying as Afro-Latina I reclaimed my whole self, breaking away from the whitewashed image that once made me question my existence, beauty and sense of worth.
-I honestly don’t remember how I was introduced to the term though it immediately lead me to doing some research, both of the history of Panama and my family tree.
+I honestly don’t remember how I was introduced to the term, though it immediately lead me to start researching the history of Panama and my family tree.
 I didn’t get too far with my family history, yet I was enlightened by what I learned about Latin America, specifically Panama.
-For instance, I already was well aware that Latinos tend to be in denial of their black African ancestry (that came from the slave trade) resulting in anger when it is even mentioned.
-What I didn’t know was the extent of the history behind this social rejection due to color.
-Much like in the United States, there are a lot of negative views and prejudices attached to blackness such things like violence, and low intelligence resulting in many blacks being referred to as animals.
+For instance, I already was well aware that Latinos tend to be in denial of their Black African ancestry (that came from the slave trade) resulting in anger when it is even mentioned.
+What I didn’t know was the extent of the history behind this social rejection due to skin color.
+Much like in the United States, there are a lot of negative views and prejudices attached to darker skin and, by extension, Blackness; such things like violence, and lower intelligence.

 And I know that both the Black and Latino communities will disagree with this, yet whether or not Afro-Latino history and identity is officially embraced this month, it is valid.
-I am a Latina of Panamanian descent, black, Guaymi, American, but most importantly me and I am Black history.
+I am a Latina of Panamanian descent, Black, Guaymi, American, but most importantly, I am Black history.

 3 thoughts on “Black History Month and My Afro-Latina Identity”